micro-manager/micro-manager.github.io/_pages/Building_MM_on_Windows.md

 `stage\Release\Win32` directory.
 The only thing lacking is the Java Runtime; you will need to copy over the `jre` folder from inside your JDK installation before launching `ImageJ.exe`.
-(Note that the `media/ImageJ.cfg` file determines where the JRE is searched for.)
+(Note that the `ImageJ.cfg` file determines where the JRE is searched for.)

 To recap, the steps to build everything available with the default architecture are: